-Getting married in a castle: in Castell'Alfero, birthplace of the Italian tricolour, the dream becomes reality.
+Getting married in a castle: in Castell'Alfero, the birthplace of the Italian tricolor, the dream becomes reality.

 It is about 12 km from the provincial capital, Asti.